intel/llvm/clang/docs/SYCLFERFCLoweringKernel.md

   });
 ```

-In this example, the lambda within the 'kernel_single_task' construct needs to be executed on the device.
+In this example, the lambda passed to the 'kernel_single_task' construct needs to be executed on the device.
 To do this, we propose generating a function object representing the kernel.
 The function call operator of this object has the contents of the kernel invocation.
 The function object generated looks like:

 ```
 struct FuncObj {